sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 <img src="assets/dataaps_fun_5h.png" width="800"/>

 ### Step 10:
-As we have done before, add an action for `Clearing Project Status` but this time (and while testing) we will set the third action to `Navigate` to the `Control Panel` page > `Status Update Input Table`.
+As we have done before, add an action for `Clearing Project Status` and set the third action to `Navigate` to the `Project Tracker` page > `Top of Page`.

 <img src="assets/dataaps_fun_5i.png" width="600"/>